Zolo Blog

 Cost of Living for Students in Bangalore

-When we talk about Average Living Cost in Bangalore for Students, there are different options.
+When we talk about the Average Living Cost in Bangalore for Students, there are different options.
 For a place to stay without food, it can be between ₹7,000 and ₹15,000.
-If you want food included, it might be from ₹10,000 to ₹20,000.
+If you want food included, it might cost from ₹10,000 to ₹20,000.
 Another option is a one-room kitchen, which can range from ₹12,000 to ₹18,000.
 Living expenses for students in Bangalore are influenced by factors like accommodation, transportation, and personal choices.
 Here’s a breakdown of the estimated monthly expenditures for students in Bangalore.

 Expense CategoryAverage Monthly Expenditure (Rs)Additional Information